Skip to content

 TypeScript types

-These types define the public API for the variant and size props.
+These types define the public API for the variant and size props and remain aligned with the source component.

 export type ButtonVariant =